CULTIVATING TOXICITY

 Here we are, a century and a half later, and well beyond the days of share cropping (well… not really, but that’s another topic for another time), yet we’re still afraid of wild foods.
 Ok, ok–it’s worth acknowledging that Black Nightshade bears a resemblance to a very poisonous false friend, Deadly Nightshade, or Belladonna.
 But the two are pretty distinct, and if we weren’t so alienated from the plant world, we might be better at distinguishing them.
 Meanwhile, the food system we built, ostensibly to protect us from these dangers, is just as toxic: when we’re not issuing recalls on e-coli tainted greens and berries, we’re slowly poisoning ourselves with refined sugars and fats, and our planet with ecologically devastating growing practices.

 While tomatillogate derailed my morning, it was a welcome opportunity for me to reexamine my own toxic attitudes toward food, and how they’ve been influenced by our culture.
 Ultimately, I wonder if we can ever repair our relationship with food plants while profiting from them.
-More and more, as my colleagues and I work more deeply into the value that food should be a right shared by all and not a privilege shared by few, I question whether we can fix our food system, or whether we have to abolish it altogether, start from scratch.
+More and more, as my colleagues and I work deeper into the value that food should be a right shared by all and not a privilege shared by few, I question whether we can fix our food system, or whether we have to abolish it altogether, and start from scratch.

 I believe food should be free.